Laura Davies tell Europe to forget about making her Solheim Cup captain

 It would have only been a matter of time before Davies was chosen to lead as the 54-year-old is Europe’s highest Solheim Cup points scorer and the player who has appeared in the most Solheim Cups.
 It will come as a blow for the European team that someone with the experience and know-how of Davies won’t lead but at the end of the day, that’s Dame Laura Davies and the reason why she is so revered on tour.

 It has always been a case of my way or the highway for Davies and no one can ever accuse her of not saying how she feels.
-The pressure will be on the Europeans at Glen Eagles next year after America’s 2017 Solheim Cup win and Catriona Matthews will have her work cut out for her as Ladies captain.
+The pressure will be on the Europeans at Gleneagles this month after America’s 2017 Solheim Cup win and Catriona Matthews will have her work cut out as captain.